Direct answer

 | Primary source | DOJ public release |

-| Status cue | Guilty plea reported by DOJ |
+| Status cue | Guilty plea and later sentencing reported by DOJ |

 | Useful for | Enforcement-context examples |